dyte-io/html-samples/samples/create-your-own-ui/README.md

 1. **Auth Token Error**: Ensure you're passing a valid `authToken` in the URL
 2. **Components Not Loading**: Check browser console for script loading errors
-3. **State Not Updating**: Verify Valtio subscriptions are properly set up
+3. **State Not Updating**: Verify reactive state subscriptions are properly set up
 4. **Media Devices**: Ensure browser permissions for camera/microphone access

 ### Debug Mode

 The meeting object is exposed on `window.meeting` for debugging purposes.
 Open browser dev tools and inspect the meeting object to troubleshoot issues.

+### State Subscription Issues

+If components aren't updating when states change, ensure you're subscribing to the store object, not the nested states:
+- ✅ `window.StatesStore.subscribe(statesStore, callback)`
+- ❌ `window.StatesStore.subscribe(statesStore.states, callback)`

 ## License